What to expect when coming to a service for the first time…

 The service usually takes about an hour.
 Then many of the congregation retire next door into the Green Room for fellowship over coffee and biscuits, to which you are most warmly welcome.

 Even with an outline of what to expect, sometimes it’s still hard to step over the door the first time.
 There are often other visitors, or families coming before baptisms or weddings, so you will not feel out of place.
+If you are interested in learning more about the Christian faith or baptism, please don’t be shy to ask at the end of the service.
 If you have an particular question you would like to ask in advance of coming to church, please do call or drop us an email (see Contact Us)